(See also Overview of Environmental Pulmonary Disease.)

-Beryllium exposure is a common but underrecognized cause of illness in many industries, including beryllium mining and extraction, alloy production, metal alloy machining, electronics, telecommunications, nuclear weapon manufacture, defense, aircraft, automotive, aerospace, and metal scrap, computer, and electronics recycling.
+Beryllium exposure is a common but underrecognized cause of illness in many industries, including beryllium mining and extraction, alloy production, metal alloy machining, electronics, telecommunications, nuclear weapon manufacture, defense industries, aircraft, automotive, aerospace, metal scrap, jewelry making, dental/alloy appliance, computer, and electronics recycling.
 Because small amounts of beryllium are toxic and are added to many copper, aluminum, nickel, and magnesium alloys, workers are often unaware of their exposure and its risks.

 Acute beryllium disease is a chemical pneumonitis causing diffuse parenchymal inflammatory infiltrates and nonspecific intra-alveolar edema.
 Other tissues (eg, skin, conjunctivae) may be affected.
 Acute beryllium disease is now rare because most industries have reduced exposure levels, but cases were common between 1940 and 1970, and many cases progressed from acute to chronic beryllium disease.

 Chronic beryllium disease remains a common illness in industries that use beryllium and beryllium alloy.
 It differs from most pneumoconioses in that it is a cell-mediated hypersensitivity disease.
 Beryllium is presented to CD4+ T cells by antigen-presenting cells, principally in HLA-DP molecules.
 T cells in the blood, lungs, or other organs, in turn, recognize the beryllium, proliferate, and form T-cell clones.
 These clones then release proinflammatory cytokines, such as tumor necrosis factor-alpha, interleukin-2, and interferon-gamma.
 These cytokines amplify the immune response, resulting in formation of mononuclear cell infiltrates and noncaseating granulomas in target organs where beryllium has deposited.